Oplopanax japonicus: Food

 The leaves and roots of Oplopanax japonicas can be used as food.
 Young shoots have to be thoroughly peeled and cooked for eating.
 Roots can be cooked or chewed.

 Herbal medicine

 Oplopanax japonicus is used in herbal medicine.
-A sesquiterpene has been isolated and a synthetic derivative of the ketone form has been commercially produced in Japan to treat cough.
+A sesquiterpene has been isolated and a synthetic derivative of the ketone form has been commercially produced in Japan to treat coughs.

 Chemical constituents

 An example of a sesquiterpene that has been isolated and characterized is oplapanone.